 Watch the drawbridges at night

-When St Petersburg was first built, it was designed to become a port city and naval base, which it was for many years.
-The Neva River remains the city’s main arteries, with a multitude of ships sailing down it every day.
+When St Petersburg was first built, it was designed to be a port city and naval base, which it was for many years.
+The Neva River remains the city’s main artery, with a multitude of ships sailing down it every day.
 To allow larger ships to dock, all the bridges over the river are lit up and drawn at night, making for a beautiful view.
 You can find the schedule for all bridges here.

-Eat pyshkas, a sugar-coated Russian doughnut
+Eat pyshkas, sugar-coated Russian doughnuts

 Visit a local banya (bathing house)

-Explore by subway
+Explore the city by subway

 Spend the night on Dumskaya